Main Content

 This example shows how to create a weighted addition layer, which is a layer with multiple inputs and learnable parameter, and use it in a convolutional neural network.
 A weighted addition layer scales and adds inputs from multiple neural network layers element-wise.

-Intermediate Layer Template
+Custom Layer Template

 • The optional properties blocks for the layer properties, learnable parameters, and state parameters.

-• The layer constructor function.
+• The optional layer constructor function.

 • The optional initialize function.